cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

             )

         w_cw = vec_add(vec_sub(b, w0), w1)
-        # Implementation note: Here we negate the correction word if
+        # Implementation note: here we negate the correction word if
         # the control bit `ctrl[1]` is set.
 We avoid branching on the
         # value in order to reduce leakage via timing side channels.
         mask = field(1) - field(2) * field(ctrl[1].as_unsigned())